Subaru Forester Roof Rack Weight Limit (Tent-Safe)

 Subaru Forester roof rack weight capacity is the critical number you need to know before slapping a rooftop tent on your rig.
 It's not just about the tent itself, but what happens when you add people and gear.
 Ignoring it can lead to a very bad day, and potentially some expensive damage.

 Subaru Forester roof rack weight capacity is the critical number you need to know before slapping a rooftop tent on your rig.
 It's not just about the tent itself, but what happens when you add people and gear.
 Ignoring it can lead to a very bad day, and potentially some expensive damage.
-I learned this the hard way with a flimsy crossbar setup that groaned like a dying walrus on my first mountain trip.
+A flimsy crossbar setup will groan like a dying walrus under load.

 The real move is to understand the difference between what the rack can hold and what the car's roof can handle.
 This isn't rocket science, but it's definitely physics you don't want to ignore.
 Get this wrong, and your dream of sleeping under the stars might turn into a nightmare of ripped metal.